mvanthoor/rustic-book/src/evaluation/material.md

 same, only there are 6 arrays instead of 2 (one for each piece type instead of each side), and 64 integers per array instead of 6 (one for each square instead of for each piece type).

+Now that we know how we can keep the material count, we can move on to the next part of the evaluation: Piece-Square Tables.
+These will add a little bit of positional knowledge to the chess engine on top of the material count, so it will have an idea of what to do with a piece.